Anastasia2721/ml_proj_e2e/README.md

 3. VM without using Docker
 4. Info about Dockefile
 5. How to build a Docker container
+6. How to open a port in your VM
+7. How to run app using docker and which port it uses

 ## 1.Source Data Information
 We used data from [Yandex.Realty](https://realty.yandex.ru) about real estate prices in St. Petersburg for the period of Jan 2017 to Aug 2018.